 Festive Logistics: Getting Prepared for Christmas and New Year

 The festive season can be incredibly busy.
-In amongst balancing any combination of work, Christmas parties, school plays, term dates, visiting friends and family and getting all your shopping done, it can be difficult to tabs on which day is which.
+In amongst balancing any combination of work, Christmas parties, school plays, term dates, visiting friends and family and getting all your shopping done, it can be difficult to keep tabs on which day is which.

 To help you prepare, we wanted to let you know what dates we would be open and closed, how else to get prepared and where to go for help if you need it this festive season.

-Reorder your prescriptions early
+Reorder your prescriptions early with the NHS App

-You can request a repeat prescription through the NHS app.
 The service is available 24/7, and you can choose a local pharmacy to collect your medication.

 Local Pharmacy opening times